sankalp1999/twitter-circle/README.md

 `pfp_fetch_and_id_correction.js` - get the profile pictures using puppeteer from sotwe dot com, get profile banner if id was not found earlier, use profile banner to get accountID and correct it for topN people

+profile pictures are only fetched for topN people based on combined weights

-`direct-messaging-stats/dm_final_stats_processing.js` - processes conversation to enable drawing graph available by clicking on fields in the dm stats file
+`direct-messaging-stats/dm_final_stats_processing.js` - processes conversation to enable drawing graph available by clicking on fields in the dm stats file.
+DM stats

 ### Known Bugs
 - You may see some @notfound_userid in the stats table